midhunkalarikkal/FullDomain/Notes/React.md

 # componentDidUpdate()
 -----------------------
-The componentDidUpdate lifecycle method is invoked after every re-render of the component, which occurs when either props or state change.
+The componentDidUpdate lifecycle method is invoked after every re-render of the class component, which occurs when either props or state change.

 This method receives prevProps and prevState as arguments, enabling you to compare them with the current props and state to determine if specific updates are necessary.
 This is particularly useful for optimizing component performance and avoiding unnecessary operations.